tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 ```

 So it turns out that we *can* write a correct and streaming program.
-But it would be great if the type checker could helps us verifying
+But it would be great if the type checker could help us verifying
 the three conditions above.